 The workshop-based writing tutorial runs concurrently with all English 300-level literature courses.
 In this course, students will advance the knowledge they receive in their literature classes and receive attentive faculty support to develop the writing and literary-analytical skills necessary to succeed as an English major.
 Department consent required.
 Concurrent enrollment in at least one 300-level literature class.
 Required of all students enrolled in 300-level literature classes.

 Courses on topics of interest to English students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by instructor.
-Restricted to students with freshman or sophomore standing.
+Restricted to students with junior standing or higher.
 May be repeated for credit.
 For specific section description, click to the Section Details in VitNet.

 Non-classroom experiences in the field of English.
 Placements are off-campus, and may be full- or part-time, and with or without pay.
 Credit for experiences must be sought prior to occurance, and learning contracts must be submitted before the end of the first week of the semester.
 See the experiential learning: internship section of this catalog for more details.
-Restricted to students with freshman or sophomore standing.
+Restricted to students with junior standing or higher.
 Graded CR/NC.